 Pines Learning provides quality training in a supportive learning environment with modern facilities and small class sizes.
 All training is delivered by experienced and qualified trainers who are passionate about the industry.

-Course Entry Requirements apply.
-Details can be found in Course Guide.
-See course downloads.
+Course entry requirements apply.
+Details can be found in the Course Guide.
+See course downloads below.

 For further information or to register your interest email firstname.lastname@example.org

 Classes will be held on Tuesdays, with pre-course work and theory assessment to be completed in between classes.
 The course consists of four classes, held every second Tuesday from 10 am-2.00 pm, followed by one session for in-class assessment.

 Alternatively, this course can be held on site for employers wishing to train eight or more staff.
 Contact us to discuss options and costs for onsite training.

 This training is delivered with Victorian and Commonwealth Government funding.
 For this accredited course there is no requirement to be up-skilling in terms of your educational qualification.
 This means that if you already hold an Australian qualification at a Certificate III level or above you will still be eligible for funding for this accredited course.